ktguzic/Baseball-Analysis/README.md

 # Baseball-Analysis

-Baseball is all about the numbers.
-The team with the most runs at the end of the game wins.
-Let’s look back at the hitting statistics of baseball to see what leads to runs being scored.
+Exploratory analysis to find trends in in the history of the hitting statistics of baseball
 ![](https://github.com/ktguzic/Baseball-Analysis/blob/5c48847299a80dec5e8f0cac7a9a5952254ef18d/baseball-bat-ball.jpg)

-## Objective

 ## Context
+Baseball is a game of numbers and exploring the past data may help predict future trends or, more importantly, show relationships between different statistics that may not be seen easily.
+The most important thing in baseball is scoring runs to win games.

 ## Data: